Skip to content

 • Ensure text is readable (not too blurry or low resolution)

-• For scans, use at least 300 DPI
+• For scanned statements, use at least 300 DPI

 Batch Uploads

-Upload files concurrently to save time:
+Upload files concurrently, then attach them in one request to save time:

 import asyncio